 This lifetime exemption applies to both gifts made during a person’s life as well as the value of assets transferred at death.

-As of 2023, the exemption is historically high, sitting at around 14 million.
-Any transfer beyond this exemption is taxed at a 40% rate.
+As of 2023, the exemption is historically high, sitting at around $14 million.
+Any transfer beyond this exemption is taxed at about a 40% rate.

 However, this generous exemption is set to expire, or “sunset,” at the end of 2025, where it may revert back to pre-2018 levels unless new legislation is passed.